VandersonTorres/VandersonTorres/README.md

 <div>
   <p>
-    ⚙️ Currently, I am developing Data Scraping solutions using various technologies and frameworks such as Scrapy, BeautifulSoup, Selenium, Playwright, BotRight, among others.
-At the same time, I am also working on personal projects involving Web Development, Python Applications, and Automation.<br/>
+    ⚙️ Currently developing data scraping and automation solutions using technologies such as Scrapy, Beautiful Soup, Selenium, and Playwright, while also working on personal projects involving web development, Python applications, and process automation.<br/>
-    👨🏽‍🎓 Pursuing a Bachelor's degree in Systems Analysis and Development, and already hold a degree in Public Safety Technology.<br/>
+    👨🏽‍🎓 Carrying two Bachelor’s degree, in Systems Analysis and Development, and in Public Safety Technology.<br/>
-    👀 I am always looking to enhance my skills and expand my development capabilities as much as possible.
+    👀 Continuously focused on improving technical skills and expanding my capabilities across software development and automation.
   </p>
 </div>